nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
 * 1a.
-The user does not enter any input as the parameters
+Member name provided by user does not exist in the list of members
     * 1a1.
 HEY MATEz shows an error message

 Use case ends.